kildom/con-reg-exp/docs/docs.md

 }
 ```

-> [!NOTE]
-> If it is possible, try to interpolate *CRE* expression instead of strings.
+If it is possible, try to interpolate *CRE* expression instead of strings.
-> Use string only when interpolated expression is not a full *CRE* expression.
+Use string only when interpolated expression is not a full *CRE* expression.

-> For example:
+For example:
 ```javascriptwithcre
 function validateWord(text, allowEmpty) {
     let quantifier = allowEmpty ? 'repeat' : 'at-least-1';